Herobone/Speedport-Utils/README.md

+⚠️ Abandonment notice ⚠️ I'm no longer maintaining this project, since we switched to an OPNSense Firewall

 # Speedport 3 Smart Utils

 It's a little straight forward tool to gather statistics from the info page of a _Telekom Speedport Smart 3_ Router. to circumvent any complicated login and decoding mechanisms, it just uses a headless firefox, parses the output of http://speedport.ip/html/login/status.html and sends it to an InfluxDB.
 It doesn't make use of the *secret* engineering page http://speedport.ip/engineer/html/version.html